(This post may contain affiliate links. Please read our disclosure policy for more information.)

 41. Camp at High Elevations

-With all the natural landscapes and sweeping views across the state, the camping community is very active in Colorado.
+Colorado’s camping community is very active, with all the natural landscapes and sweeping views across the state.
 One favorite spot is Pawnee Campground at the Brainard Lake Recreation Area.
 Spend the day hiking, paddling on Brainard Lake, and catching glimpses of moose in their natural habitat.

 Brainard Lake Rd, Ward